Create an App and a Lens

 - Click Datasets, and then click the DTC Opportunity dataset.

 Note: If an application error occurs while opening a dataset or dashboard, don’t worry.
 DE orgs sometimes encounter stale data that just needs a refresh.
 Start by clicking OK to close the error.
-Return to the Einstein Analytics Home page and refresh your browser.
+Return to the Tableau CRM Home page and refresh your browser.
 You’re now ready for exploration!

 - In the New Lens tab, under Bar Length click the words Count of Rows (not the down arrow next to the words).